wavefrontHQ/docs/pages/doc/wavefront_sdks.md

 For example, suppose you have a Java microservice with a critical backend operation that writes to a proprietary database.
 Even though you've instrumented other aspects of the microservice (the HTTP and RPC calls) with framework-level SDKs, you'd also like to track how many critical writes are performed, and you'd like to see how long these operations take.
 You can use a custom-level SDK for metrics support to augment your write operation to maintain a count, and you can use a custom-level SDK for OpenTracing to augment your write operation to add spans to the microservice's traces.

-## SDKs for Sending Raw Data to Wavefront
+## Core SDKs for Sending Raw Data to Wavefront

 The core SDKs enable you to send raw values to Wavefront for ingestion as metrics, histograms, or trace data.
 A core SDK enables an application to communicate with Wavefront in one of two ways:
 * Send data directly to the Wavefront service (direct ingestion).
 This technique gets you up and running with minimal preparation, but is best suited for small-scale uses.